nukata/cyg-git/README.md

 # Cyg-Git

 This provides a `git` for Windows virtually.
-You need Cygwin only.
+You only need Cygwin.

 I just tried the Go plugin of VSCode and found that it requies Git for Windows implicitly.
 However, it is redundant since I have already installed Cygwin.
 So I wrote this.

-# How to install
+## How to install

 - Provide `bash`, `cygpath`, `git` and `zsh` of Cygwin.